agan-k/FormVsContent/blog_posts/react-introduction-pt2-conditional-rendering.md

    // do nothing
 }
 ```
-For this conditional statement to work inside of a <span class='command'>return()</span>statement, within the <span class='command'>function Parent()</span> component, we need to converte it in to an expression.
+For this conditional statement to work inside of a <span class='command'>return()</span>statement, within the <span class='command'>function Parent()</span> component, we need to convert it in to an expression.
 For this we can use the Conditional Operator like so:

 ```javascript
  condition == true ? <Child /> : ''